 I have no idea what it’s like to be a single parent and this article isn’t about me proclaiming that I have any clue about going it alone.
 However, I found that solo parenting was a shock to the system and I was apprehensive before it began.
 I think that’s okay to admit, because we all get used to our own personal situations, so a sudden change in circumstance is bound to rock the boat.
 But I found that if you box clever, you’ll get through your solo parenting stint with a smile.

-Two weeks on our own
+Temporary single parenting… Two weeks on our own

-I spoke to my friend about parenting alone, caveating it that I knew I shouldn’t complain and that I know that single parents do it seven days per week, 365 days a year.
+I spoke to my friend about single parenting, caveating it that I knew I shouldn’t complain and that I know that single parents do it seven days per week, 365 days a year.
 My friend, who was a single parent for seven years, but now has a partner, stopped me in my tracks.
 She explained that although she’d been a single parent in the past, that was her norm.
 And she acknowledged that having two weeks without her partner now and being alone with her kids is something that she’d find tricky.
 That’s the key isn’t it?
 We all get used to our version of normal.

 However, two days before he flew out, I discovered that I was going to be made redundant.
 I’d been on furlough for a while and the will-I-won’t-I-lose-my-job anxiety had been hanging over me for a bit.
 I knew that I could lose my job, but the reality of it happening smacked me around the face with force.
 There was so much spinning around my head.
 How would I earn money?
 Would we be able to afford nursery?
 What would I do next?